spectral-compute/scale-docs/docs/manual/compute-capabilities.md

 The library searches for a compute capability map in the following order:

-- The file pointed the `REDSCALE_CCMAP` environment variable.
+- The file pointed the `SCALE_CCMAP` environment variable.
 It is an error if this environment variable is set but the file to which it points does not exist.
 - `../share/redscale/ccmap.conf` relative to the directory